CSCfi/fairdata-metax/docs/api/v1/datasets.rst

         }
         # ... other fields

-    More information about updating a dataset can be found in :ref:`Update examples<rst-dataset-examples-update>`.
+    More information about updating a dataset can be found in :ref:`Update examples<rst-dataset-examples-update-v1>`.

     **Changing license**